deThread/dethread/README.md

 deThread is an application library that enables distributed computing with JavaScript in the web browser.

-If you are a DeThread user and would like to provide feed back on how we can improve, please [click here to leave some feedback](https://docs.google.com/forms/d/e/1FAIpQLSdRxi7h0A7A0YFU5Bmcj1nduDyMIPpE5H9zZzPCwHnAY7cgdQ/viewform).
+If you are a deThread user and would like to provide feed back on how we can improve, please [click here to leave some feedback](https://docs.google.com/forms/d/e/1FAIpQLSdRxi7h0A7A0YFU5Bmcj1nduDyMIPpE5H9zZzPCwHnAY7cgdQ/viewform).

 We would love the opportunity to dethread your problems.